 Normalized Differential Vegetation Index (NDVI)

-Deimos-1 was a microsatellite as a part of the Disaster Monitoring Constellation (DMC), owned and operated by the Spanish company Deimos Imaging.
-The satellite was launched in July 2009 and the mission was completed in December 2019.
-Deimos-1 joined 3 other existing satellites in the second generation of DMC satellites (DMC-2G), providing commercial imaging to support rapid-response, large-area mapping for a range of applications.
+Deimos-1 (now GEOSAT-1) is a microsatellite as a part of the Disaster Monitoring Constellation (DMC), owned and operated by the Spanish company GEOSAT (formerly owned by Deimos Imaging).
+The satellite was launched in July 2009 and joined 3 other existing satellites in the second generation of DMC satellites (DMC-2G), providing commercial imaging to support rapid-response, large-area mapping for a range of applications.

 |Launch date||29 Jul 2009|